Dee68/pp5/README.md

 #### Frequently Bought Items
 In future iterations I would implement a Frequently added products section that would present itself on the initial cart page before checkout to help drive upsells.

-#### Product Reviews
-At present the products have a fixed rating set by the site admin which is not a true reflection of customer satisfaction.
-In the next iteration customers would be able to leave reviews on products they have successfully purchased once they are logged in.
-I will then calculate the average and return a star rating based on the float figure.

-#### Honey Pot spam filter for contact form
-This is a basic feature to prevent bot spam messages and while it is not 100% effective, coupled with other features it would reduce spam to close to zero.
-This works as a hidden input value on the form that the front end user cannot click.
-However bots can and generally do.
-If the option is ticked the submitted form is either not forwarded to staff or the form is disabled completely.

 #### E-mail forwarding for all site actions.
 As I have a dropdown model for the contact form, depending on the size of the business I would like to forward the emails to specific email addresses monitored by different staff departments.
 For example the complaints emails go to the complaints teams to ensure quick responses and reduce friction.